 Despite being over 5,000 miles from Bath, England, and understanding very little of the period terminology, I was instantly captivated.
 A smart, capable, independent heroine.
 A clever, dashing, irresistible hero.
 Crackling repartee.
 Who knew that conversation could be so incredibly romantic?

 I’ve read a lot of romance since then — and I mean a lot — but it’s Heyer who’s probably had the strongest influence on me.
-I’m thrilled to now be writing my own historical romances, and it’s with a respectful tip of my hat (a high-poke bonnet, of course) that I’ve set my first three books in the United Kingdom in 1811, just when the Regency era had officially begun.
+I’m thrilled to now be writing my own historical romances, and it’s with a respectful tip of my hat (a high-poke bonnet, of course) that my books are primarily set in the United Kingdom, during the Regency era which Heyer — and Jane Austen — have helped make so famous.

 When I’m not writing, I like to read (of course), bake (not to brag, but my chocolate-chip cookies are amazing*), go to museums (all kinds, and in particular I highly recommend the Museum of Bad Art in Boston if you ever get a chance to visit it), and travel with my intrepid family.